{{flagHref}}

 Frequently Asked Questions

-Electrical susceptibility is a measure of how readily a material is polarised by an external electric field.
+Electric susceptibility is a measure of how easily a material can be polarised by an external electric field.

-Polarisation in dielectric materials occurs through the alignment of dipoles without the flow of an electric current.
+Polarisation occurs through the alignment of dipoles under an applied electric field without the flow of electric current in dielectric materials.

-Can electrical susceptibility vary with the frequency of the applied electric field?
+5. Is electric susceptibility dependent on the frequency of the applied electric field?

-At higher frequencies, the dipoles may not align rapidly with the changing electric field, consequently reducing the electrical susceptibility.
+Yes, because at higher frequencies, the dipoles may not have sufficient time to align with the changing electric field, which reduces their electric susceptibility.

 About the author